mariodoebler/test-time-adaptation/README.md

 ```

 ## Classification
-This repository contains an extensive collection of different methods, datasets and settings,
-which we evaluate in a comprehensive benchmark.
-We provide detailed results for each method [here](https://docs.google.com/spreadsheets/d/1xR-3df5xMMsEcMHe4Vo495E35RrIPs5abcR7Pztvucw/edit?usp=drive_link),
-which is updated regularly as new methods or datasets are added to the repository.
-Further information on the settings can also be found in our [paper](https://arxiv.org/abs/2306.00650).

 <details open>
 <summary>Features</summary>

+This repository contains an extensive collection of different methods, datasets, models and settings,
+which we evaluate in a comprehensive benchmark (see below).
+We also provide a tutorial on how to use this
-This repository allows to study a wide range of different datasets, models, settings, and methods.
-A quick overview is given below:
+repository in combination with CLIP-like models [here](tutorials/tutorial_clip.md).
+A short overview is given below:

 - **Datasets**
   - `cifar10_c` [CIFAR10-C](https://zenodo.org/record/2535967#.ZBiI7NDMKUk)